Advertisement

 Substitutions

-Replace lemon cake mix with yellow cake mix plus lemon zest
+Lemon cake mix for white cake mix plus lemon zest

 Close-up of a square slice of lemon cream cheese dump cake on a white plate, showing moist yellow cake with a creamy cream-cheese layer, topped with whipped cream and glossy lemon pie filling.